Glossary

 R-scape visualisation of SAM riboswitch

-Seed alignment
+Seed alignment (SEED)

 A manually curated sample of representative sequences for a family.
 These sequences are aligned and annotated with a consensus secondary structure.
 This alignment is used to build the covariance model for the family.
-See Seed alignments and secondary structure annotation for more information.
+See SEED alignments and secondary structure annotation for more information.

 Sequence region